yvg/yvg.github.io/src/md/drafts/moving-away-from-us-big-tech.md

  - Google Workspace: Gmail, Google Meet, Google Drive,… this is the heaviest given we rely on the transcript functionality from Google Meet and have our own fluado Agents integrate with Google Workspace APIs.
  - Coding agents, right now we do most of our heavy lifting with Claude Code, at times we have used other tools and LLM combinations such as Antigravity, OpenCode, Gemini, GLM, Kimicode, etc. The easiest approach is probably an LLM Router with guaranteed EU sovereignty.
 I am aware of a few providers such as Requesty, EURouter, CortecsAI, etc. but I have not decided yet.

-I will update this blog post as I make decisions about them.

 ## What We Are Not Moving

 Some of our customers agents are utilising Gemini models under the hood, we are not planning to move any of these to different providers.
 Partly due to technical reasons, partly due to contractual obligations.

 ## Doing This In A Week

 This is what surprised me the most.
 The moment I realised moving from GitHub to Forgejo took me a day, I wondered how fast I can move the rest.
-I never expected to do this in a week.
+I never expected to do the bulk of this work in a week.

-Two reasons I could go that fast: I've seen these setups built multiple times in previous companies by extremely capable engineers, and I have also been part of some migrations myself.
+Two reasons why I could go this fast: I've seen these setups built multiple times in previous companies by extremely capable engineers, and I have also been part of some migrations myself.
 So I knew more or less what I wanted, or at least the shape of what I wanted.

 Projects like these used to stretch months and occupy 2 or 3 people.
 Doing it with AI was an absolute game changer, and I am somewhat glad I postponed this "tech debt" for a year, because the latest models are getting work like this done extremely fast.